 Heart disease is different in cats.
 The most common form of heart disease, cardiomyopathy, is not lifestyle related.
 That’s a good thing, since cats are natural couch potatoes.
 Cardiomyopathy is an organic disease that appears to have a strong hereditary component.
 It is most common in Maine Coons and Persians, but any breed of cat (as well as mixed-breed individuals) can develop the condition.

 Cardiomyopathy causes the muscles of the heart to develop improperly, which can lead to compromise of cardiac function.
 Its effects may first be felt at any age ranging from 6 months upward.
 Cardiomyopathy often strikes young, seemingly healthy cats.
-And, shockingly, the first symptom is often sudden death.
+And, shockingly, the first symptom is often sudden death in cats.
 (Other possible symptoms include breathing difficulties, exercise intolerance, or blood clots passing into the legs.)

 Cardiomyopathy often cannot be detected during routine physical examinations.
 Veterinarians listen to cats’ hearts during exams, but the hearts of cats with the disease often sound normal.
 The cats often will be symptom-free at home.